complete-dope/complete-dope.github.io/_posts/2025-01-06-Learning-vue.md

 ```

+## Listening to Events
+`@keyup.enter` : listens for 'enter' button, means trigger this function when enter keyword is pressed
+:disabled="isLoading" : dynamic loading , if isLoading=True, then button is disabled , else visible

 # LEARNING JAVASCRIPT

 * Viewport : the display area of a screen, for a laptop its the laptop screen, for the mobile that would be the mobile phone screen